 Featured in the Monterey County Weekly with a story by famed writer Walter Rice.

 2019 Starts a new series of highly textured (over an inch thick at times) oil series of wharf 2 and other local scenes of the Monterey bay.
 They are well received and collected by clients around the world.

 Featured in Coastal Design Magazine (New England Based)

-Scott Jacobs Gallery is selected by Travelawiats.com as one of the top 9 place to visit in California and the number 1 painter, studio/gallery in Carmel- By- The- Sea, CA.
+Scott Jacobs Gallery is selected by Travelawiats.com as one of the top 9 place to visit in California and the number 1 painter, studio/gallery to visit in Carmel- By- The- Sea, CA.

 2020 Paints a new portrait of Bill Murray titled "The Comedian".
 Bill Murray comes to see the new painting and says "it looks like the way I feel".